AndreeeasN/pp4-empty-thoughts/README.md

   - Resolved by redirecting without the comment context upon succesfully submitting a comment

 - In the admin menu, searching by author would throw an exception
+  - This was due to 'author' in search_field returning a user object rather than a username
-  - Changed search_field from 'author' to 'author__username' to return a string rather than a user object
+  - Resolved by changing 'author' in search_field to 'author__username' to return a username

 - On deleting a comment the deletion modal would display "Delete null?"
   - This was due to the delete button missing a title attribute required by the JS handling the confirmation modal.